Gavin Menzies: Criticism

 Tan Ta Sen, president of the International Zheng He Society, has acknowledged the book's popular appeal as well as its scholarly failings, remarking, "The book is very interesting, but you still need more evidence.
 We don't regard it as an historical book, but as a narrative one.
 I want to see more proof.
 But at least Menzies has started something, and people could find more evidence."

 A group of scholars and navigators—Su Ming Yang of the United States, Jin Guo-Ping and Malhão Pereira of Portugal, Philip Rivers of Malaysia, Geoff Wade of Singapore—questioned Menzies' methods and findings in a joint message:

 His book 1421: The Year China Discovered the World, is a work of sheer fiction presented as revisionist history.
 Not a single document or artifact has been found to support his new claims on the supposed Ming naval expeditions beyond Africa...Menzies' numerous claims and the hundreds of pieces of "evidence" he has assembled have been thoroughly and entirely discredited by historians, maritime experts and oceanographers from China, the U.S., Europe and elsewhere.

 Menzies created a website for his readers to send him any information they could find that might support his hypothesis.
 Menzies said that his website was "a focal point for ongoing research into pre-Columbian exploration of the world."
 In response, his devoted fans sent him thousands of pieces of purported evidence, which they claimed serve as proof that Menzies's ideas are correct.
-Menzies also said that he used information his fans send to improve his hypotheses.
+Menzies also said that he used information his fans were sending to him to improve his hypotheses.
 Academics have emphatically rejected all of this "evidence" as worthless and have criticized what American history professor Ronald H. Fritze calls the "almost cult-like" manner in which Menzies drummed up support for his hypothesis.
 In reaction to this criticism, Menzies dismissed the experts' opinions as irrelevant, stating, "The public are on my side, and they are the people who count."